mmaracic/gradle-java-spring-template/readme.md

 # Readme

 * multimodule spring application
-* Contain one spring application and one spring library
+* Contain one spring application, one spring library and coverage module
 * Convention plugins define dependencies, gradle plugins and properties shared between modules
   * there are two convention plugins - application-conventions.gradle and common-conventions.gradle
   * convention plugins can not contain versions